-The traditional single storey timber-clad Cape Cod-style house is an attractive style that particularly suits rural plots and wooded sites.
+This style particularly suits rural plots and wooded sites.
 Typically there are rooms in the roof with dormer windows, and a veranda-style porch wrapping around the front and/or rear.

 This style remains the archetype for contemporary single storey design, with an informal open plan layout, filled with light by floor-to-ceiling windows that blur the boundaries between inside and out, and a simple flat roof plane that appears to almost float.

-One of the oldest vernacular forms is the longhouse, a simple one-room-deep single-storey cottage, often with small windows and one or two gable end chimneys.
-Originally built from stone and sometimes cob or rammed earth, with a turf or thatched roof, examples still survive widely across Scotland, Ireland, Wales and the South-West.
+Originally built from stone and sometimes cob or rammed earth, with a turf or thatched roof, Longhouse examples still survive widely across Scotland, Ireland, Wales and the South-West.
 Many now have slate or tin roofs, or have been extended upwards to add rooms in the roof.

 Old schoolhouses typically had steeply pitched gabled roofs with decorative bargeboards and at least one large ‘schoolroom’ window, lighting a double-height space that is ideal as an open plan living room or kitchen breakfast room, with a vaulted ceiling.

 The traditional log cabin is a single storey form that lends itself well to certain locations, particularly more secluded sites close to woodland and/or water.
 There are several log cabin suppliers in the UK, mostly importing kits from the US, Canada and Scandinavia.

 How to Make the Most of Sloping Sites

 A sloping site is where the humble bungalow can come into it’s own.